ElektraInitiative/libelektra/doc/NAMESPACES.md

 enlisted here.

-Usually, the spec-keys do not directly contribute to the value, with one notable exception: the default value (meta data `default`) might be used if every other way as specified in the spec-key failed.
+Usually, the spec-keys do not directly contribute to the value, with one notable exception: the default value (meta data `default`, see in cascading below) might be used if every other way as specified in the spec-key failed.

 Spec-keys typically include a explanation and description for the key itself (but not comments which are specific for individual keys).

 The spec configuration files are below CMAKE_INSTALL_PREFIX/KDB_DB_SPEC.

+spec is not part of cascading mounts, because the specifications often are written in different syntax than the configuration files.

 ## proc